The tour guide said it was impossible, but I couldn’t bear the thought of being so close to the Grotta Azzura, and not see it…

 Our boat glided through the silent darkness while my eyes adjusted.
 I noticed silhouetted boats and then, the melodious song of the handlers began to echo in the cave.
 Stalactites descending from the dome above us looked like the pillars of an illusive flooded cathedral, and dripped water on our faces.

-Gently, the boat turned around and there it was: a light the color of lapis lazuli glowed eerily through the water.
-Although similar to one of an under lit pool, this special light is geological magic: A deep erosion-carved hole beneath the entry combines its outgoing light with the incoming one from the cave opening.
+Gently, the boat turned around, and there it was: a light the color of lapis lazuli glowed eerily through the water.
+Although similar to one of an under lit pool, this intriguing light is a geological magic: A deep erosion-carved hole beneath the entry combines its outgoing light with the incoming one from the cave opening.

-As for the blue, divers know about the physics of seawater over light, and of its property to alter colors by removing 60 percent of the red, leaving tints and shades of turquoise, green or, lapis lazuli-blue.
+As for the blue color, divers know about the physics of seawater over light, and of its property to alter colors by removing 60 percent of the red, leaving tints and shades of turquoise, green or, lapis lazuli-blue.

 We passed on the offer to take a dip, and went back out in the same layered-way as we did on the way in, somewhat eager to be back in the open.

 For the record, we had time to stroll on Capri’s streets lined with luxury boutiques, art galleries and souvenir shops.
 We got back on the ship in time to celebrate the day: with Sorrento’s famous Limoncello.

 - Motorboats reservation is necessary in summer and waiting time can be long.
 We were lucky to be able to board right away.
 Visits are cancelled on sunless days.